 The Perfect Pairing

 There’s a fun little wine I recently came across called Luna Di Luna… it’s fun because none of their dual varietals are too overpowering or too weak.
 It’s kind of a wine you don’t have to worry about.
-Plus, it comes in the great solid color bottles that take people by surprise and look great on the table.
+Be sure to click on the link to their site and enjoy some groovy tunes.
+Each varietal blend comes in solid colored bottles that take people by surprise and look great on the table.
 I paired this stew with the Merlot/Cab blend… which went perfectly with the hearty roasted beef and tangy goat cheese dumplings.
 Here in East Nashville I can find it for about $8.99 a bottle.

 The Perfect Health